txrx0101/devopsdao-docs/devopsdao-token-economics.md

-# Devopsdao Token Economics
+# Dodao.dev Token Economics

-Autor: T!
+Authors: T!, R
 Last update: 15.01.2023
 Document Status: WIP; final: NO

-# Introduction & Overview
+# Abstract

+This document describes tokenomics of Dodao.dev (originally devopsdao), which aims to provide an easy way to implement Tasks and Projects using the power of smart contracts.
-DevopsDAO is a decentralised and permissionless marketplace for finding and hiring tech talents and designers.
+Simply Dodao.dev is a decentralised and permissionless marketplace for finding and hiring tech talents and designers.

 We have started building devopsdao with the crypto and blockchain developer commmunity in our minds, but coming close to a near launch ready version of our dApp we are thinking of "why not for all tech talents and designers?" why should we limit us folks?
-Let's do a deeper dive into how the marketplace works.
+Let's do a deeper dive into how the marketplace and smart contracts work.

+# Specification

+The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY” and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

+We set some keywords to make dodao.dev internals clear and visible for both user and developer, such keywords are always start with capital letter.
+* Task - a Task which specififies Customer requirements which must be implemented by Performer, it consists of Type, Title, Desciption, Tags, Value and Repository URL
+- Task Type - can be Private, Public or Hackaton
+- Task Title - a string which makes a Task easy to distinguish between other Tasks, is also used for pull request creation on Github
+- Task Description - a text which defines the Task requirements for the Performer
+- Task Tags - text and NFT tags which allow groupping and search on the Tasks list
+* Customer - the person who created a Task is a Customer
+* Performer - the person selected to implement the Task is a Performer
+* Auditor - the person selected to settle the Task in favor of Customer or Performer is an Auditor
+* Tags - text or NFT tags used to destinguish a Task
+* Audit - a process of settling the Task result

-## Marketplace on devopsdao
+## Marketplace on dodao.dev

 The marketplace is the central place of our dApp where almost everything happens.
-Users of the dApp are generally catgorized in two main groups "customers" and "performers", performers are developers, designers, etc. users perfoming tasks and completing tasks.
-Some of the performers can become auditors depending on their level of skills, depth of domain knowledge and contribution to the DAO.
+Users of the dApp are generally catgorized in two main groups "Customers" and "Performers", Performers are developers, designers, etc. users perfoming Tasks and completing Tasks.
+Some of the Performers can become Auditors depending on their level of skills, depth of domain knowledge and contribution to the DAO.

-## Assets of devopsdao
+## Assets

-devopsdao assets are categorized in two categories:
+dodao.dev assets are categorized in two categories:

 a.
 Token (fungible)
 b.
 NFT (non-fungible)